mukesh4iitb/AI_hands_on/README.md

 # Machine Learning Hands-On Tutorials

-This repository contains links to hands-on tutorials for popular machine learning libraries.
-These resources are great for both beginners and experienced developers looking to deepen their understanding of machine learning frameworks like `scikit-learn`, `PyTorch`, `TensorFlow`, `Keras`, `JAX`, and `Flax`.
+This repository contains links to hands-on tutorials for popular machine learning libraries at www.freecodecamp.org Youtube channel.
+These resources are great for both beginners developers looking to deepen their understanding of machine learning frameworks like `scikit-learn`, `PyTorch`, `TensorFlow`, `Keras`, `JAX`, and `Flax`.
+You can click on blue link to open its youtube video for that library.
+(Note: I created it for my hands on practice).

 ## Tutorials